How to save an Excel File to Google Sheets without converting it

 Learn more about YAMM's mail merge on Google Docs

-Getting your file out of Sheets and back into the stone age
+Convert your Google Sheets to Excel, back into the stone age

-Now that you’ve got the file in, you presumably need to get it out.
+Now that you’ve got the file in, you presumably need to convert your Google Sheet to Excel.
 If you were working solo here, I doubt you’d be going through the trouble.
 So you’re working with someone who needs an Excel file, and you’ve got to get them the actual hard-copy XLSX file (instead of sharing the doc).
 Easy, just head to the File menu and download it in .XLSX format.

 Shows how to download an XLSX format file from Sheets